rust-lang/rfcs/text/0000-write-pointers.md

 ## `T: !Drop` for `&out T`

-Once negative trait bounds become stable, the bounds for `&out T` will change to `T: !Drop`.
+If negative trait bounds become stable, the bounds for `&out T` will change to `T: !Drop`.
 But this does not seem like the correct bound, see [here](#unresolved-questions) for why.

 ## Allow Drop types to be partially initialized